openservicebrokerapi/servicebroker/profile.md

   and Service Bindings.

 - *Service Instance*: An instantiation of a Service offering.

-- *Service Binding*: The representation of an association between an Application and a Service Instance.
-Often, Service Bindings, will contain the credentials that the Application will use to communicate with the Service Instance.

 - *Application*: The software that uses a Service Instance via Service Binding.